Traders are always looking for the most profitable trading strategy.

 If this occurs, you will have an unrealized loss.

-Also, owning stock uses up significantly more buying power than selling options (which is why David Jaffee prefers to not own stock).
+Also, owning stock uses up significantly more buying power than selling options (which is why David Jaffee sometimes prefers to use synthetic long or short option strategies, instead of owning stock).

-In this situation (where you're long stock), you collected the premium for selling the OTM put options and can also sell OTM covered calls on the stock to bring in additional income.
+In a situation where a trader was assigned stock, you collected the premium for selling the OTM put options and can also sell OTM covered calls on the stock to bring in additional income.

 Once those call options expire, you'll continue to sell more calls in order to keep the “wheel” turning.